Workflows and create a new workflow by clicking on +Add Workflow button and name it as Create New Contact.

 Give a name to your event and provide all the data related to the contact in the payload.

-, select your native app option and click on + Create New Event
+Start Node, select your native app option and click on + Create New Event.

 2